 I WAS HAVING A BAD DAY.

 Now, my public flogging and death post was a little in your face, even for me, but surely people didn’t take it literally, but they did!
 So what is this about, is it that we are not allowed to ever stray off the beaten track and have a bad day where things annoy us, do we always have to show up as a happy, nice person or do people just feel the need to curtail us all the time, or better still do people just choose to be offended by the literal interpretation of a somewhat bad placed joke?

-So the authentic message that came streaming out the mouths of millennials is only OK if it is censored, doesn’t upset anyone and is a watered-down, tow-the-line kind of message.
+So the authentic message that came streaming out the mouths of millennials is only OK if it is censored, doesn’t upset anyone, and is a watered-down, tow-the-line kind of message.
 Why are we so scared of anger, why are we so scared of mean, why are we so scared to see every side of human emotion?
-And if there is anything social media is to blame for it’s not that it makes people mean but it tends to sanitize the human experience and make us feel wrong for saying how we feel in a moment, even if it is only temporarily.
+And if there is anything social media is to blame for it’s not that it makes people mean but it tends to sanitize the human experience and make us feel wrong for saying how we feel in a moment, even if it is only temporary.
 I had always embraced my angry moments as they have always taught me something, I find anger a greatly powerful fire starter for change, I never thought about caging it or repressing it because I think every emotion needs an outlet.
-If we make people feel bad for their anger, if we demand it be regretted every time, aren’t we also repressing passion, true feelings and self expression?
+If we make people feel bad for their anger if we demand it to be regretted every time, aren’t we also repressing passion, true feelings, and self-expression?